ECHOES-from-the-Past/GABCtoMEI/list_of_chants.md

 - One in aquitanian notation, with the filename `01_benedicte-omnes_pem82441_aquit`
 - And one in square notation, with the filename `02_benedicte-omnes_pem85041_square`

 Sometimes, the same chant can have two different versions in the same notation.
 For example, the three versions of the "o crux" chant, all of them in square notation: `05_o-crux_pem85972_square`, `06_o-crux_pem86078_square`, and `07_o-crux_pem85023_square`.

-The files containing different versions of the same chant (as the ones mentioned before) share the same chant number in the "Chant No." column.
+The files containing different versions of the same chant, as the ones mentioned before), share the same chant number in the "Chant No." column of the following tables.

 ### Antiphonae ad communionem